Check (pattern): Variations

+Other variations of checkered squares are tattersall, gingham, and shepherd’s check.

 Ska

 The black-and-white checkerboard pattern is heavily featured within the music genre and subculture ska and the mod subculture.
-The popularisation of this pattern in ska dress is attributed to the racial roots of the genre due to its symbolic representation of the two-tone era; a ska subgenre that emerged in the late 70s and popularised in the United Kingdom in the late 80s.
-This is because the black and white squares in a check pattern were seen as fusing black and white culture; a notion that constituted the basis for much of the two-tone era of ska music.
+The popularisation of this pattern in ska dress is attributed to the racial roots of the genre due to its symbolic representation of the two-tone era, a ska subgenre that emerged in the late 70s and popularised in the United Kingdom in the late 80s.
+This is because the black and white squares in a check pattern were seen as fusing black and white culture, a notion that constituted the basis for much of the two-tone era of ska music.
 Some of the most popular garments worn to represent ska are checkerboard Vans shoes, check fedoras, check overalls and check ties.

 Symbolism

 Check's notability as a distinctive and salient pattern has made it a commonly used signifier even compared with more pervasive descriptions like colour.
 The pattern check's ubiquity causes concepts or signifiants and signs associated with the pattern to be contingent on contextual inferences.
 In trademark law (specifically trademark law concerning but not limited to the American legal system) this ubiquity is recognised, as the commercial uses of check are limited because check connotes identifiable meanings that "exist beyond that of particular products".